Retrospective Tools

 Summary

 IdeaBoardz leads on value.
-Retrium leads on ease of use, retro toolkit, fun factor, AI & insights, integrations and enterprise-grade.
+Retrium leads on ease of use, retro toolkit, fun factor, integrations and enterprise-grade.

 Scores compared